Frequently Asked Questions

 Without the benefit of large endowment funds, NMF must annually raise funding for scholarships.
 Funding is limited and thus we must target it to those who have the greatest documented financial need.
 We factor in all the applicant’s financial resources, including grants/scholarships received from the medical school and/or other sources.

-Yes, you can reapply for an NMF program as long as you meet all the program criteria.
+Yes, you can reapply for an NMF opportunity as long as you meet all the program criteria.
 You must submit all the required information even if it was previously submitted with the first application.

 Yes, you may still submit an application for NMF scholarship programs.
 However, your application will only be considered after you submit a copy of the official notification from the school that explains you have been admitted and enrolled in the school.
 In addition, you will also be required to submit verification of medical school enrollment.
 As a part of your application, you must submit your undergraduate transcript.